Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Experimental Results and Analysis

-\item \textbf{Non-Cooperative Game Solver based on BRD (BRD-NCG):} BRD-NCG utilizes BRD to iteratively update UAV strategies to reach a Nash Equilibrium, where strategy updates depend solely on the local utility function of each individual UAV.
+\item \textbf{Non-Cooperative Game Solver based on BRD (BRD-NCG):} This method makes decisions within a non-cooperative game framework.
+It utilizes BRD to iteratively update strategies to reach a NE, where strategy updates depend solely on the local utility function of each individual UAV.

 \item \textbf{Evolutionary Game (ETG):} This approach employs Replicator Dynamics \cite{yang2023multi} to model the evolutionary process of strategies within a population.
-ETG adjusts the strategy probability distribution in an online manner.
+It adjusts the strategy probability distribution in an online manner.
+Its decision mechanism considers utility intensity and population evolutionary characteristics, dynamically updating strategies based on collective behavior.